MMZK1526/Haskell-RM/README.md

 ### Installation

-If you are using Mac OS with Intel chips (*i.e.* not the newer M1 chips), you can download the appropriate executable in [Executables](Executables).
-The executable works on at least macOS Catalina.
+If you are using Mac OS (both Intel chip and M1) or Ubuntu, you can download the appropriate executable in [Executables](Executables).
+The executable works on at least macOS Catalina, but **they currently do not represent the latest version since I'm too lazy to compile them on those target machines again**.
 Otherwise, you need to compile the CLI, which requires [ghc and cabal](https://www.haskell.org/cabal/).
 Once the Haskell environment is set up, make sure the packages `containers` and `parsec` are installed by running the following in the terminal: